TDeebs/TDeebs/README.md

 - 👋 Hi, I’m Tanner Debien
-- 👀 I’m interested in work
+- 👀 I’m interested in Mac development
-- 🌱 I’m currently learning React for my portfolio website
+- 🌱 I’m currently working at TechSmith Corporation.
-- 💞️ I’m looking to collaborate on anything and everything
-- 📫 dbn.tanner@gmail.com

 <!---
 TDeebs/TDeebs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.